learn-academy-2023-alpha/week-1-assessment-BxRay95/interview-questions.md

 Your answer: driver and navigator. the driver is the one putting words on paper while the navigator is directing what goes on the paper. its important to make sure both are on the same page so someone isnt getting confused as to what you are doing.

-Researched answer: Pair programming is a software development technique in which two programmers work together at one workstation.
-One, the driver, writes code while the other, the observer or navigator, reviews each line of code as it is typed in.
-The two programmers switch roles frequently.
+Researched answer: 2 programmers working together at one workstation, the driver writes the code and the other person is directing. the 2 should switch regularly so they are both engaged and understanding whats happening.

 ## Looking Ahead: Terms for Next Week